Introducing Edgio Applications v7Find out what's new.

 Order of Precedence

-The recommended practice is to create a Security App configuration that is tuned for each of your applications.
+The recommended practice is to create a Security Application configuration that is tuned for each of your applications.
 This allows you to apply a restrictive security policy with minimal false positives.
-Each Security App configuration’s host and URL path conditions determine the set of traffic to which it may be applied.
-If a request is eligible to be screened by multiple Security App configurations, then Security will screen it using the first eligible configuration in the list.
+Each Security Application configuration’s host and URL path conditions determine the set of traffic to which it may be applied.
+If a request is eligible to be screened by multiple Security Application configurations, then Edgio Security will screen it using the first eligible configuration in the list.

 Key information:

-• Administer Security App configurations from the Security App page.
+• Administer Security Application configurations from the Security App page.

 • Identify the set of traffic (e.g., all requests or by origin) to which your security policy will be applied by balancing the need to secure as much traffic as possible with the level of restrictive measures imposed by it.